-The proposed final corrective measures are based on the results of the Resource Conservation and Recovery Act (RCRA) Facility Investigation (RFI), Corrective Measures Study (CMS) and evaluation of alternatives considered based on the cleanup objectives (see Exhibit C).
+The selected final corrective measures are based on the results of the Resource Conservation and Recovery Act (RCRA) Facility Investigation (RFI), Corrective Measures Study (CMS) and evaluation of alternatives considered based on the cleanup objectives (see Exhibit C).

-River Alternative R4B involves remediation adjacent to King's Landing Wastewater Treatment Plant (KLWWTP) and adjacent to Wetland D where silver concentrations exceed the site-specific, toxicity-based action level action level of 70 parts per million (ppm), and there is the potential for greater than 4 inches of scour during a 100-year flow event.
+River Alternative R4B involves remediation adjacent to King's Landing Wastewater Treatment Plant (KLWWTP) and adjacent to Wetland D where silver concentrations exceed the site-specific, toxicity-based action level of 70 parts per million (ppm), and there is the potential for greater than 4 inches of scour during a 100-year flow event.
 This alternative includes dredging approximately 20,400 cubic yards over a 4.1-acre area to the depth needed to accommodate placement of an isolation cap to maintain current river bathymetry.
 Silver has not been detected in any sediment porewater samples, indicating minimal potential for silver migration via porewater from underlying sediments into the cap.
 Thus, the primary function of the cap is to provide physical isolation.
-The cap will include a dedicated chemical isolation layer with a minimum thickness of 6 inches, underlying an erosive forces such as ice scour and wave action and to ensure long-term physical isolation of underlying sediments.
+The cap will include a dedicated chemical isolation layer with a minimum thickness of 6 inches, underlying an erosion protection layer and habitat layer.
+The erosion protection layer is designed to provide protection from erosive forces such as ice scour and wave action and to ensure long-term physical isolation of underlying sediments.
 The cap will consist of a minimum 6-inch-thick chemical isolation layer of sand with necessary erosion protection and habitat layer.
 The erosion protection and habitat layers are separate and distinct cap layers, but for purposes of the conceptual cap design, it is assumed that the erosion protection and habitat layers would consist of fine gravel.